German carmakers face flagging sales in Southeast Asia – DW – 02/17/2025

 Additionally, rising costs of Singapore's Certificates of Entitlement (COEs) — permits required for car ownership — have disproportionately benefited higher-end brands.
 As the cost of COEs surged, luxury car prices rose as well, helping BMW and Mercedes-Benz retain their market niche.

-Conversely, declining sales in Thailand appear to be more reflective of an overall slump in the country's automotive industry, which saw a 26% drop in total car sales — the lowest level in 15 years.
+Conversely, declining sales in Thailand appear to reflect an overall slump in the country's automotive industry, which saw a 26% drop in total car sales — the lowest level in 15 years.

 Chris Humphrey, executive director of the EU-ASEAN Business Council, told DW that Chinese automakers are primarily targeting the mass market rather than the luxury segment occupied by German brands.